Learn more about our Advertising Disclosure

 • Eugene is considered to be safer than Atlanta with a safety index of 54.24 vs Atlanta’s 35.77.

-Other things to consider for your Atlanta vs. Eugene move
+Other things to consider for your Atlanta to Eugene move

 • State regulator: You can verify a Oregon moving license and its status through the state’s public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Eugene.
-Get started here.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Eugene.
+Start the process here.

 Where to live in Eugene